ClickHouse/clickhouse-docs/docs/en/cloud/reference/warehouses.md

 description: Compute-compute separation in ClickHouse Cloud
 ---

+# Warehouses

-# Warehouses (Private Preview, please contact support for enabling this feature for your ClickHouse Cloud organization)
+(This feature is in Private Preview, please contact support for enabling this feature for your ClickHouse Cloud organization)

 ## What is Compute-Compute Separation?